 And inner cooker pots, which were also sold separately as replacements, with model numbers:

 According to the U.S. Consumer Product Safety Commission: “the brand name INSIGNIA appears on the front of each unit and on its permanent on-product label.
 The model number of the recalled pressure cookers is also printed on the permanent on-product label on the side of the cooker.
-The inner cooker pots are black with a non-stick coating and embossed markings indicating cup and litre measurements.”
+The inner cooker pots are black with a non-stick coating and embossed markings indicating cup and liter measurements.”

 Pogust Goodhead Insignia pressure cooker investigation